World’s smartest birds

 NUTCRACKERS

-Where will it hide the pine seed?
-Clark’s Nutcracker, Nucifraga columbiana (Vernon / Wiki; CC BY 2.0)
+Clark’s Nutcracker, Nucifraga columbiana (eugene beckes / Flickr; CC BY-NC-SA 2.0)

 Nutcrackers are noted for their remarkable ability to remember things about their environment and their orientation within it.
 For example, Clark’s Nutcrackers, shown above, feed on pine seeds, and every summer, they hide up to 30,000 seeds in preparation for winter—and laboratory tests show they remember where almost all of them are!6 Each cache contains one to three seeds, so that’s about 10,000 to 15,000 different locations.
 Since they live in areas with lots of snowfall that hides landmarks, they’re all the more amazing because they can figure out where their caches are and will burrow under the snow to reach them.